On the saddle point of a zero-sum stopper vs. singular-controller game: Action and stopping boundaries

 The use of the two boundaries $a(t)$ and $b(t)$ allows us to rewrite the variational problem \eqref{eq:varine} in a cleaner form as a free boundary problem with two free boundaries.
-For concreteness, we assume throughout that $\cC\cap\cI\neq\varnothing$ (cf.\ Proposition \ref{prop:b>0} for sufficient conditions).
 The value function solves in the classical sense the boundary value problem

 with $v(T,x)=g(T)$ and where the boundary conditions at $a$ and $b$ only make sense when $a$ and $b$ are non-trivial, i.e., for $t\in[0,T)$ such that $\inf\cO<a(t)<b(t)<+\infty$.
 Moreover, the obstacle and gradient constraint continue to hold, i.e., $v(t,x)\ge g(t)$ and $v_x(t,x)\le \alpha_0$ for all $(t,x)\in[0,T]\times\cO$ and the following inequalities hold